GDjkhp/level-up-loser-python-branch/README.md

 * `-tv` Watch TV shows and movies.
 * `-anime` Watch animated works originating in Japan.
 * `-manga` Read comics originating in Japan.
+* `-booru` A form of imageboard where images are categorized with tags.
 * `-ytdlp (optional: format = [mp3/m4a]) [link]` Download or convert a YouTube video under 25MB discord limit using [yt-dlp](https://github.com/yt-dlp/yt-dlp).
 See [supported sites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).
 * `-cob [link]` [cobalt](https://cobalt.tools) is a media downloader that doesn't piss you off.
 See [supported sites](https://github.com/wukko/cobalt?tab=readme-ov-file#supported-services).
-* `-booru` A form of imageboard where images are categorized with tags.
+* `deez [link]` Streamrip is a scriptable stream downloader for Deezer.

 ## Utils 🔧
 * `-config` Customize how the bot works.